input-output-hk/marlowe/response-to-audit-report.md

 >
 > This lemma does not express its goal concisely, as it makes no mention of `reduceContractStep` in the formulation.
 Changing the first assumption to $\texttt{reduceContractStep}\ \mathit{env}\ \mathit{sta}\ (\texttt{Pay}\ \mathit{x21}\ \mathit{x22}\ \mathit{tok}\ \mathit{x23}\ \mathit{x24})$ makes more explicit in which contexts this lemma can be useful.
 Modifying this assumption requires an additional `apply simp` to be added to the proof (before line 30) for the lemma to go through.
 Further, an additional `apply simp` will need to be added in lemmas `reduceContractStepIsQuiescent` (before line 44) and `timedOutReduce_only_quiescent_in_close` (`Timeout.thy`, before line 128) as well.

-We agree on this observation and it will addressed in a future refactor of the theory file.
+We agree on this observation and it will be addressed in a future refactor of the theory file.

 ### 2.3.13 Misleading lemma names *(Severity: Low)*